Skip to main content

 Program or service Can a spouse be paid?
 Can an adult child be paid?
 What to know

-CHCPE Personal Care Attendant services Usually no Usually no DSS says family members are not eligible to be paid for CHCPE PCA services except in very rare exceptions.
+CHCPE PCA services Usually no Usually no DSS says family members are not eligible to be paid for CHCPE PCA services except in very rare cases.

-CHCPE Adult Family Living No Sometimes yes Connecticut’s approved CHCPE Medicaid paperwork allows family members to provide Adult Family Living through a provider agency, but not legally liable relatives or relatives of conservators.
-This is why spouses should not count on this route, while adult children have the better chance.
+CHCPE Adult Family Living No, in most cases Sometimes yes Family members may provide Adult Family Living through a provider agency, but legally liable relatives and relatives of conservators cannot be paid.
+This is why spouses should not count on this route.

-CFC self-directed attendants Ask first Ask first Connecticut’s public CFC page explains self-direction and how to apply, but it does not give a simple spouse-or-child chart.
-Get a written, case-specific answer before you rely on CFC as your family-pay plan.
+CFC self-directed attendants Ask first Ask first The public CFC page explains self-direction and how to apply, but it does not give a simple spouse-or-child chart.
+Get a written answer before you rely on CFC as your family-pay plan.

 CT Paid Leave Not a payroll program Not a payroll program CT Paid Leave pays wage replacement to an eligible worker caring for a family member with a serious health condition.
 It does not turn the caregiver into a paid home-care employee of the senior.